jfsantosm/2021-replication-Spatial-Beta-Convergence-Forecasting-Models----Journal-of-Forecasting/README.md

 ## Spatial Beta-Convergence Forecasting Models: Evidence from Municipal Homicide Rates in Colombia

-The forecasting power of different methods is tested utilising crime data for 1120 inland municipalities in Colombia.
+The forecasting power of different methods is tested utilizing crime data for 1120 inland municipalities in Colombia.
 Using data from 2003 to 2018, five different forecasting methods are used: ETS, ARIMA, STAR, a classical beta convergence based model and a spatial beta convergence model.
 First, it is shown that overall municipal crime disparities are steadily decreasing over time.
 This indicates that convergence and spatial effects are pivotal for the study of the dynamics of crime in Colombian municipalities.